Cincinnati Bengals vs. Pittsburgh Steelers NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Steelers stats and trends

-- Pittsburgh has played 10 games, with four wins against the spread.

-- The Steelers have been underdogs by 4 points or more four times this year and are 3-1 ATS in those matchups.
+- The Steelers are 3-1 ATS when underdogs by 3.5 points or more this year.

-- Pittsburgh's games this year have gone over the point total four times in 10 opportunities (40%).
+- Pittsburgh's games this season have eclipsed the over/under four times in 10 opportunities (40%).

-- Pittsburgh is 3-2 against the spread and 4-1 overall when the team records more than 21.6 points.
+- Pittsburgh is 3-2 against the spread and 4-1 overall in games when it scores more than 21.6 points.

-- This year the Steelers have turned the ball over 11 times, while the Bengals have forced 11 turnovers.
+- This season the Steelers have turned the ball over 11 times, while the Bengals have forced 11 turnovers.

 Home and road insights

-- Cincinnati has covered the spread once at home, and is 2-2 overall there, this year.
+- At home this year, Cincinnati has one win against the spread and is 2-2 overall.

-- At home, as 4-point favorites or more, the Bengals are winless ATS (0-1).
+- The Bengals are winless ATS (0-1) as 3.5-point favorites or more at home.

-- Cincinnati has hit the over twice in four home games this year.

 Powered by Data Skrive.